The nose is the most prominent feature of the face, and changing its shape can drastically alter the appearance of a person.

 > In the short term, the result may be deceivingly good.

-> Medium to long term (2-5 years), will migrate to the sides of the bridge (Avatar-look) and the nose tip (witch-look).
-Further, the body will react to the material and cause chronic inflammation and granuloma (multiple nodulations) resulting to visible skin bumpiness.
+> Medium to long term (2-5 years) course will result to migration of the material to the sides of the bridge (Avatar-look) and the nose tip (witch-look).
+Further, the body will react to the material and cause chronic inflammation with granuloma (multiple nodulations) resulting to visible skin bumpiness.

-> Many surgeons will refuse patients with this kind of problem.
+> Many surgeons will refuse patients with this kind of problems.

 2. Hard Paraffin